spadma3/duck/catkin_ws/src/50-misc-additional-functionality/parking/report/dt-parking-demo_instructions.md

 * Layout (tiles types)
 * Instrastructure (traffic lights, wifi networks, ...) required
 * Weather (lights, ...)
-* TODO Sam: add our 4 tile structure here with a description of the layout (where we place parking spaces, etc.) Please include a picture of your python plot here to make it clear with numbered parking spaces and the origin of our parking lot
+* It is assumed that the parking lot has six parking spaces as depicted in figure 1.
 * 4 april tags
 Do not write instructions here.
 The instructions should be somewhere in [the part about Duckietowns](#duckietowns).
 Here, merely point to them.